GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 The associated variances are:

 * The variance of the observed values, i.e. the difference between the individual observation y values and the mean over all observations of y.
-This will be called the total observed variance.
+This will be called the total *observed variance*.
 * The variance of the fitted values, i.e. the difference between the predicted values of y' and the mean over all observations of y.
-This will be called the model variance.
+This will be called the *model variance*.
 * The variance of the residual values, i.e. the difference between the predicted values y' and the observed values y.
-This will be called residual variance.
+This will be called *residual variance*.

 Together, model and residual variance equals the total variance.

 Commonly, all variances are squared and summed up over all observations which gives us the _sum of squares_ observed (or total), the sum of squares of the model and the sum of squares of residuals.

-In order to calculate the variances, one can use the lm class of the model since - among others - it contains the original independent and dependent values as well as the predicted ones.
+In order to calculate the variances, one can use the lm class of the model since - among others - it contains the original independent and dependent values as well as the predicted ones:

 ```r